WeVideo Education Ambassadors

 Jay Seibert spent several years teaching a variety of elementary school grades and is now teaching students from 6th-8th grade.
 He is a Level 1 and Level 2 Google Certified Trainer.
 Jay combines his background in Graphic Design, Audio Engineering, and Video Production to assist students discover their creative potential and tell their stories.

 Jennifer Barry has held various jobs in education for over 20 years.
-She is a Google Certified Educator and provides technology support to students and staff districtwide.
-Jennifer uses WeVideo to create training videos, public service announcements and student produced high school news broadcasts.
+She is a Google Certified Educator and provides technology support to users of all technology levels.
+Jennifer uses WeVideo to help others create distance learning materials, training videos, public service announcements and student productions.
 She feels this platform has helped to reach students from different social and economic groups while empowering them to become an important part of the community.

 Innovative Learning Coach, DuJardin Elementary School Bloomingdale, Illinois